ussyed11/Covid-19-Impact-on-Mental-Illness-in-USA/README.md

 # Covid-19-and-Current-Mental Health-Correlation
-## Purpose
+## Overview
-### The purpose of this project is to see if the covid pandemic had an impact on mental health.
-Throughout the project we will answer the following questions:
+The 2020 Covid-19 pandemic caused milions of americans to isolate from others and practice social distance.
+The purpose of this group project is to find if there is a correlation between the covid-19 pandemic and a negative affect on mental health and depression rates.
+We will primarily look at changes in mental health and depression rates broken down by states in the United States.
 What impact did covid have on mental health?
-Was every state affected the same way or were there states that saw a greater increase impact in mental health?
+Was every state affected the same way or were some states affected more than others?
+Are the affects similar accross gender groups, household size, age groups, and race and ethnictiy groups?
-How does mental health and depression rates compare between genders?

 ## Data Source
+In order to prove our hypothesis, we will utilze the following data sets and create a linear regression to see if there is a correlation.
 * Percent of Adults struggling with depression from 2011-2020.
 This data is broken down by states. https://usafacts.org/data/topics/people-society/health/health-risk-factors/depression/
 * Indicator- those who took prescription medication for mental health from 8/19/2020-8/31/2020.
 Data is broken down by age groups, sex, race, ethnicity, education level, and states.
 [Mental_Health_Care_in_the_Last_4_Weeks (3).csv](https://github.com/ussyed11/Covid-19-Impact-on-Depression-in-USA/files/9073567/Mental_Health_Care_in_the_Last_4_Weeks.3.csv)